erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

    **receiving HEI**.
  * Your own incoming mobility is your partner's outgoing one.

-In EWP, the **sending HEI** is the **master** of the majority of the student mobility data.
-The receiving HEI often keeps its own "slave" copy of this mobility data, but it is the sending HEI who is actually *required* to have it recorded.
+In EWP, the **sending HEI** is the **host** of the majority of the student mobility data.
+The receiving HEI often keeps its own "replica" of this mobility data, but it is the sending HEI who is actually *required* to have it recorded.

+In this document, we will use host/replica naming for the [master/slave][master-slave] communication model.
-In the [master/slave][master-slave] communication model, it is always the master who has the most up-to-date copy of the data.
-The master is not required to pull the changes from the slave.
-It's the slave's responsibility to push changes at the master.
+In this model, it is always the host who has the most up-to-date copy of the data.
+The host is not required to pull the changes from the replica.
+It's the replica's responsibility to push changes at the host.
 This means that:

- * The [Outgoing Mobilities API][omobilities-api] is used for serving information which we (EWP designers) chose the sending HEI to be the master of.
+ * The [Outgoing Mobilities API][omobilities-api] is used for serving information which we (EWP designers) chose the sending HEI to be the host of.
 If the receiving HEI wants to change some of this data, it needs to "ask" (e.g. via a phone call, or - if applicable - via an API call).

- * Similarly, the [Incoming Mobilities API][imobilities-api] is used for serving information which the receiving HEI is the master of (and the sending HEI needs to "ask" to change it).
+ * Similarly, the [Incoming Mobilities API][imobilities-api] is used for serving information which the receiving HEI is the host of (and the sending HEI needs to "ask" to change it).

-The non-master partners still "have a say", but they might need to work a bit harder for their "say" to "get committed".
+The non-host partners still "have a say", but they might need to work a bit harder for their "say" to "get committed".
 For example, if the changes are proposed via an `update` endpoint, and the sending HEI's servers are offline, then they cannot store these proposals.